Bocșa, Sălaj: Geography

 With a land area of 47.34 km2 (4000 ha), Bocșa is situated in the Zalău River Basin.
 The Zalău River flows through Bocșa.
 Bocșa village is situated at 18 km from Zalău city, and at 16 km from the projected Transylvania Motorway.

 Demographics

-According to the last census (2002), the total population of the commune counts 3463 inhabitants, of which 51.54% are Romanians, 39.79% Hungarians, 8.63% Romani and 0.04% are other nationalities.
+According to the last census (2002), the total population of the commune counts 3,463 inhabitants, of which 51.54% are Romanians, 39.79% Hungarians, 8.63% Romani and 0.04% are other nationalities.

 Economy

 The economy of the commune is primarily agricultural.
 It is known as an important wine-producing area, with approx. 167 ha vine-lands.
 The wine of Borla is well-known even abroad.

 History

 Bocșa was first mentioned in documents in 1349 under the name Villa Baxa.
 In 1854, its name became Olah-Baksa or Bocșa Română.
 Borla was first mentioned in 1341, Câmpia in 1427 and Sălăjeni 1430.

 After the conquest of the region by the Habsburgs, the inhabitants of Bocșa became, in majority, Greek Catholic.
 Communist government imposed a return to the Orthodox faith and a brick church replaced the ancient wooden church of Sighetu Silvaniei.
 At the end of the 1930s, the wooden church was transported to the Village Museum in Bucharest.

-One famous Bocșa native is the great scholar Simion Bărnuțiu, a historical figure and hero who fought for popular sovereignty in the 19th century.
+One notable Bocșa native is the scholar Simion Bărnuțiu, a historical figure and hero who fought for popular sovereignty in the 19th century.
 He was one of the leaders of the Transylvanian revolution in 1848–49.
 Bărnuțiu contributed to the development of the philosophic, politic and legal way of thinking of his people.
 He had lectures for pupils and students and some of his main works are still timely.

 The settlements from Neolithic, Dacian state and the early Feudal period were found at the archeological site of Pietriș.

 In the western part of Bocșa, toward Lompirt, on the Zalău River Valley, was found a prehistoric settlement and a pre-Feudal one.